 Banjima Country Management

-Established in 2017, Banjima Country Management (BCM) and our Banjima Rangers are dedicated to caring for Banjima’s traditional Country through a series of cultural and conservation projects.
+Established in 2017, Banjima Country Management (BCM) and our Banjima Rangers are dedicated to caring for Banjima’s traditional Country through a series of projects focused on community development, traditional knowledge, culture, and conservation.
 Our caring for country work is done in direct consultation with Banjima Elders and is guided by the Banjima Yurlubajagu Strategic Plan — Banjima’s vision for country and culture.

 BCM is fully funded by the Banjima community and administered by BNTAC.